zhaomingli007/techinical_documents/scala_programming/func_prog_principle.md

 	- Function are first-class citizens in FP
 		- Can be defined anywhere
 		- Can be parameters and return as results
+3. Quasiquotes
+	- Quasiquotes from **reflection** package can be used to generate code in realtime.